Building Brian, my AI Brain

 2. I have a working architectural solution:

-a) The Brain, this can be a public Cloud AI accessed through an API, or a private AI which I’m currently using Ollama to provide.
+a) The Brain.
+This can be a public Cloud AI accessed through an API, or a private AI which I’m currently using Ollama to provide.
 I don’t have dedicated AI hardware yet, so I’m using a standard Fedora workstation.
-It does have 32GB of RAM, which allows me to run mid sized, but slow, AI models.
+It does, however, have 32GB of RAM, which allows me to run mid sized, but slow, AI models.

-b) The front end comprises of an agentic interface, of which the best tested version so far is Agent Zero “agent0ai/agent-zero”
+b) The front end is a web interface providing access to an agentic interface, of which the best tested version so far is Agent Zero “agent0ai/agent-zero”

 https://www.agent-zero.ai/